tomlurge/visionion/README.md

 These numbers can be added to the server result objects explained above.
 They can be added alongside applicable fields in the country objects, namely: relay (guard, middle, exit, dir), bandwidths, probabilities, flags.
 Likewise for AS.
-And we should establish some measure to indicate how even the distribution is (without ahvin to look at individual nodes).
+And we should establish some measure to indicate how even the distribution is (without having to look at individual nodes).
 But this is just a reminder and a list of notes.
 We agreed to postpone this domain.

 	TODO